aclao89/LA_Metro_Bike/README.md

 ![metro_bike](https://github.com/aclao89/LA_Metro_Bike/blob/master/Images/DSC01282-1600x885.jpg)

+                                                        Exploration Questions

+ 1. What is the average duration of a trip?
+ 2. What is the ratio of round vs one-way trips?
+ 3. What is the distribution of membership types?
+ 4. Which month has the most volume of trips?
+ 5. Which day has the most volume of trips?
+ 6. Which day has the longest average duration of a trip?
+ 7. What are the most popular start and end stations?
+ 8. What are the most popular routes taken?

+ I also included several geographical visualizations on popular stations, interactive map to gauge distance, and a heat map for volume of rides in an area.

 Metro Bike Share is a partnership between Metro and the City of Los Angeles.

 Metro is a multimodal transportation agency that is really three companies in one: a major operator that transports about 1.5 million boarding passengers on an average weekday on a fleet of 2,200 clean air buses and six rail lines, a major construction agency that oversees many bus, rail, highway and other mobility-related building projects, and it is the lead transportation planning and programming agency for Los Angeles County.